-Dr. Gazala Siddiqui's medical specialty is urogynecology.
-Before performing her residency at Mount Sinai Hospital, Chicago, Dr. Siddiqui attended J.J.M.
-Medical College and Pandit Jawahar Lal Nehru Memorial Medical College, Raipur for medical school.
-In her practice, she is particularly interested in female pelvic medicine and reconstructive surgery.
-Dr. Siddiqui accepts Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-Dr. Siddiqui (or staff) speaks Urdu, Spanish, and Hindi.
-Dr. Siddiqui is professionally affiliated with Children's Memorial Hermann Hospital.
+Dr. Gazala Siddiqui specializes in urogynecology.
+She graduated from J.J.M.
+Medical College and Pandit Jawahar Lal Nehru Memorial Medical College, Raipur and then she performed her residency at Mount Sinai Hospital, Chicago.
+Areas of expertise for Dr. Siddiqui include pelvic floor dysfunction.
+Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Siddiqui honors.
+Dr. Siddiqui (or staff) speaks the following foreign languages: Urdu, Spanish, and Hindi.
+She is professionally affiliated with Children's Memorial Hermann Hospital.

 Dr. Peter Lotze is a Houston, TX physician who specializes in female pelvic medicine and reconstructive surgery and gynecology.
 Dr. Lotze attended Baylor College of Medicine for medical school and subsequently trained at a hospital affiliated with Baylor College of Medicine for residency.
 He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.
 He is professionally affiliated with Texas Children’s Hospital and Fannin Surgicare.